Reorganisation and devolution in East Sussex

 The election of a mayor for Sussex will take place in May 2028.

-On reorganisation, the One East Sussex proposal (see above) was submitted to Government on 26 September.
-It was agreed by the cabinet of East Sussex County Council on 24 September.
+On reorganisation, the One East Sussex proposal (see above) was submitted to Government on 26 September, 2025 having been agreed by the cabinet of East Sussex County Council.

-Proposals for local government reorganisation in East Sussex and Brighton and Hove, and West Sussex - GOV.UK
+Modified proposals for local government reorganisation in East Sussex and Brighton and Hove - GOV.UK

-The Government is expected to make a final decision by March 2026.
-After a final option is chosen, we can expect elections in 2027 with a new unitary council or councils operating from 2028.
+The Government has said this extra consultation will not change the timetable for local government reorganisation.
+After a final option is chosen we can expect elections in 2027 with a new unitary council operating from 2028.

 One East Sussex - the business case